taraokelly/Data-Representation-And-Querying-Assignment/README.md

 **Conclusion:**

 To conclude, this project has been immensely rewarding.
 I had no experience in these technologies pior to this module(excluding HTML).
 I am certainly interested in continuing and furthing the progress and funtionality of this project.
 There are numerous other features that I would like to add to this SPA.
-Such as: allowing users to follow one another, allowing users to customize their profile and allowing users to view profiles, adding comments... etc. However if if were to follow up on this idea, I would start from the beginning and design the web app more efficiently.
+Such as allowing users to follow one another, allowing users to customize their profile and allowing users to view profiles, adding comments... etc. However, if I were to follow up on this idea, I would start from the beginning and design the web app more efficiently.

 **References:**